sarthakdeva-intel/edge-ai-suites/retail-ai-suite/smart-retail-agent/README.md

 }
 ```

-### Dynamic Camera Configuration

-The agent supports a dynamic number of cameras.
-Set `num_cameras` in the config to match your deployment.
-Camera topics will be automatically generated as:
-- Data: `scenescape/data/camera/camera1`, `scenescape/data/camera/camera2`, ...
-- Images: `scenescape/image/camera/camera1`, `scenescape/image/camera/camera2`, ...

 ## Setup

 ### Prerequisites

-1. Scenescape must be running in the same Docker network
+Scenescape must be running in the same Docker network
-2. Docker and Docker Compose installed
-3. Access to the MQTT broker

 ### Quick Start